demogitcourse/gitcourse/README.md

-# gitcourse
+# Example repository for course

-My test repo
+This is a test repository.